230201, Server1: http://farbe.li.tu-berlin.de/index.html or

 Summary of chapter D: DEA_S in English or DGA_S in German.

-Example content part DEAI of 26 parts DEAI to DEZI: DEAI in English or DGAI in German.
+Example content part DEAI of some available parts DEAI to DEZI: DEAI in English or DGAI in German.

-For links to the chapter E Colour Metrics, Differences, and Appearance, under work 2023, see
+For links to the chapter E Colour Metrics, Differences, and Appearance (2023), under work, see

 Content list of chapter E: EEA_I in English or EGA_I in German.